aaronjohnsabu1999/macro/README.md

-# Scalable techniques for autonomous construction of a paraboloidal space telescope in an elliptic orbit
+# Scalable Techniques for Autonomous Construction of a Paraboloidal Space Telescope in an Elliptic Orbit

-Code for the paper 'Scalable techniques for autonomous construction of a paraboloidal space telescope in an elliptic orbit' by Aaron John Sabu and Dwaipayan Mukherjee
+Code for the paper 'Scalable Techniques for Autonomous Construction of a Paraboloidal Space Telescope in an Elliptic Orbit' by Aaron John Sabu and Dwaipayan Mukherjee

 ***
 ### Abstract